nickbhorton/frcoq/README.md

+# Overview
+This project aimed to formalize core Rust calculus and prove type and memory saftey.
+This was done in the paper of reference.

+Here is a list of things that were accomplished.

+- Small step operational semantics of single threaded core Rust
+- Several smaller semantic functions about generalized memory outside of the map context.
+- Example proof of the reduction of a Rust program from (Around 20 small steps and 6 lines of code executed)
+- LTac features that automate some aspects of program reduction.

 # Memory as a Resource
 As with many great problems in human society, the inciting incident comes down to who owns what resources.
 Computer memory is no different.
 It is a resource, critical to the operation of all programs, and without rules and regulations on who owns it, things devolve into madness.